jgalal/portfolio/README.md

-Sure!
-Here is the README text formatted for easy copying and pasting:

----

 # Portfolio

 Welcome to my portfolio repository!
 This repository contains the source code and files for my personal portfolio website.